lmjohns3/theanets/docs/creating.rst

 ==================

 The first step in using ``theanets`` is creating a model to train and use.
-Often, this can be done fairly easily by combining:
+This basically involves two parts:

-- one of the three broad classes of network models,
+- one of the three broad classes of network models, and
-- a series of layers that map inputs to outputs, and, optionally,
+- a series of layers that map inputs to outputs.

-- regularizers to encourage the model to learn differently.
+In ``theanets``, a network model is a subclass of :class:`Network
+<theanets.feedforward.Network>`.
+Its primary defining characteristics are the
+implementations of the :func:`Network.error
+<theanets.feedforward.Network.error>` and :func:`Network.setup_vars()
+<theanets.feedforward.Network.setup_vars>` methods.

+The ``error`` method defines the error function for the model, as a function of the output of the network, and any internal symbolic variables that the model defines.
+The error is an important (and sometimes the only) component of the loss that model trainers attempt to minimize during the learning process.

+The ``setup_vars`` method defines the variables that the network requires for computing an error value.
+All variables that are required to compute the error must be defined in this method.

+In the brief discussion below, we assume that the network has some set of parameters :math:`\theta`.
+In the feedforward pass, the network computes some function of its inputs :math:`x` using these parameters; we represent this feedforward function using the notation :math:`F_\theta(x)`.

 .. _creating-predefined-models: